nerc-project/nerc-docs/docs/get-started/cost-billing/billing-process-for-harvard.md

 "**Customer Code**" is now seamlessly integrated into the PI user account role submission process.
-This means that PIs can provide the corresponding HUIT "**Customer Code**" either while submitting [NERC's PI Request Form](https://nerc.mghpcc.org/pi-account-request/) or by creating a new ticket in [NERC's Support Ticketing System](https://mghpcc.supportsystem.com/open.php) under the "NERC PI Account Request" option in the Help Topic dropdown list.
+This means that PIs can provide the corresponding HUIT "**Customer Code**" either while submitting [NERC's PI Request Form](https://nerc.mghpcc.org/pi-account-request/) or by submitting a new ticket at [NERC's Support Ticketing System](https://mghpcc.supportsystem.com/open.php) under the "NERC PI Account Request" option in the **Help Topic** dropdown menu.

     !!! abstract "What if you already have an existing Customer Code?"
         *Please note that if you already have an existing active NERC account, you